carousell/Helpscout-App-Template/README.md

 queries and Django for your website or backend?

-Helpscout Django is a Flask template which allows you setup custom app integration on Help Scout to display information on your users database on Django.
+Helpscout Django is a Flask template which allows you setup custom app integration on Help Scout to display information on Django's users database.
 An example of such integration can be seen in this screenshot:

 ![Screenshot of Help Scout custom app](helpscout_customapp.png)